PrincetonUniversity/Iseult/README.md

 Iseult should work on Windows, MacOS & Linux.

-To run Iseult on orbital type the following:
+To run Iseult on tigressdata type the following:
 ```bash
 $ module load anaconda/2.5.0
 $ source activate root